Towards Efficient Modularity in Industrial Drying: A Combinatorial Optimization Viewpoint: Problem Formulation

 where $\nu(\omega)$ determines whether or not the path $\omega$ has been taken.
 In other words, \\ Fig. \ref{fig:Seq_Dec} further illustrates all the notations defined, for the exemplary process shown in Fig. \ref{fig:SmartD}.

-One approach to address the optimization problem stated in (\ref{eq: path-based}) is to solve each objective separately, namely, first identifying the optimal process configuration $\omega^*$ and then trying to determine the optimal control variables $\{\eta^*_k\}_{1 \leq k \leq M}$ for the selected configuration.
+One approach to address the optimization problem stated in (\ref{eq: path-based}) is to solve each objective separately.
 However, in this approach, the coupledness of the two objectives is not taken into account which may result in a sub-optimal solution.
 On the other hand, our MEP-based approach aims for solving the two simultaneously.

 Let us reconsider the batch-process drying example described earlier, where the testbed allows up to $M$ different sub-processes, each could be either HA or HA/US.
 To pose the problem of interest as a parameterized path-based optimization problem, we define